orkaa/diun-dash/README.md

 *   **Containerization**: Docker & Docker Compose

 ## TODOs
-- .env not implemented outside docker
-- Right now the dashboards shows only one entry per image, but it should be per image per server.
-- Tests:
-    - Add a few entries from different servers and different images.
 - Pin the version on uv we pull into docker image
 - "Fix all" button to remove all current entries
 - Auth is currently only implemented on the webhook endpoint because Diun uses it by default.
 Do we also want it on other endpoints?